boltops-tools/terraspace-docs/backend-config/statefile-approaches.md

 The next caveat with this approach is that there's no distinction within an environment of the resources being deployed.
 When `terraform apply` is ran, any resource *can* be affected.
 There's no regard for:

 1. Risk-level: Is it high risk?
-Can making a change to affect everything.
+Making a change can affect anything.
 For example, changes to the VPC are high-risk.
 Additionally, VPCs usually require less frequent updates.
 2. Type of Resource: Is it a database or is it stateless?
 Accidentally, deleting a stateful resource like a database has more impact than a stateless web server.
 3. Logical Grouping: Everything is deployed at once.
 It makes sense to group resources powering a specific app and service together.